-These are just a few of the most common symptoms that people might experience that they develop piriformis syndrome.
+These are just a few of the most common symptoms that people might experience when they develop piriformis syndrome.

 There are a few reasons why piriformis syndrome can lead to sciatica; however, the most common reason has to do with geography.
 The piriformis muscle is located close to the sciatic nerve.
 Therefore, if the piriformis muscle becomes inflamed, it starts to swell.
 Because the sciatic nerve is nearby, the piriformis muscle can start to irritate and compress the sciatic nerve when it swells.
 In actuality, it is irritation of the sciatic nerve, not inflammation of the piriformis muscle, that leads to the most severe symptoms of this condition.

-These are a few of the most important exercises that people should perform on a regular basis if they have piriformis syndrome.
+These are a few of the most important exercises that people should perform regularly if they have piriformis syndrome.
 It is also a good idea to work with a trained medical professional when it comes to piriformis syndrome treatment.